CiscoBlockChain/EthExperiments/Ashya dcumentation.md

 We now need to get the code from GitHub, in order to build our system.
 So first you will need to install Git in your Raspberry pi.

 #### 2.4 SSH to Raspberry Pi
-Establish SSH connection to your Raspberry Pi using PuTTY, insert the IP address of the raspberry pi in the host name field.
+Establish SSH connection to your Raspberry Pi using PuTTY, insert the IP address of the raspberry pi in the host name field and then press open.

 #### 2.5 Download Git on the Raspberry Pi

 Run:

 `sudo apt install git`